BonfaceKilz/BonfaceKilz/content/post/2018-08-07-haskell-notes.md

 	return result
 ```

 In Haskell we could solve the recursion problem by first generating an infinite list of fibonacci numbers.
 We do not have to worry about this because, we have lazy evaluation which is built into the language itself.
-This means we only evaluate something, in the case of infinite lists, when it is required.
+This means we only evaluate something, in our case, infinite lists, only when it is required.
 We generate this list using Haskell's list comprehension as follows:

 ```
 fibs = [0, 1] ++ [fibs !! (i-1) + fibs !! (i-2) | i <- [2..]]